FilipDominec/python-meep-utils/README.md

 #### Examples using the simulation scripts
 Usually, everything you need to run an example is to change to its directory, and launch `./batch.sh`.
-In a multiprocessing environment, it is recommended to launch it like `mpirun -np 4 ./batch.sh`.
+In a multiprocessing environment, it is recommended to launch it like `export NP=4; ./batch.sh`.

- * [x]  `example_metamaterial_s_parameters/`, `scatter.py`, `effparam.py` - retrieves the effective parameters of a metamaterial using the s-parameters method; shows how the negative index of refraction is achieved by adding wires to a dielectric sphere.
-Finally plots how the parameters retain/change when more metamaterial cells are stacked.
+ * [x]  `example_metamaterial_s_parameters/`, `scatter.py`, `effparam.py` - retrieves the effective behaviour of a metamaterial using the Nichols-Ross-Weir (s-parameters) method.
+Some of these examples are scans through a parameter of the structure.
  * [x]  `example_frequency_domain_solver/` - runs `scatter.py` multiple times in frequency-domain, and then compares the results to the classical Fourier-transformed time-domain simulation
  * [x]  `example_current_driven_homogenisation/`, `cdh.py`, `plot_cdh.py` - computes and plots data for current-driven homogenization; compares them with those obtained from s-parameters
  * [x]  `example_ringdown_cylindrical_cavity/`, `cylindrical_cavity.py`, `ringdown_analysis.py`,  - in the first part, defines a metallic cylindrical cavity, excites the field by a short pulsed source, and analyzes the ringdown to search for all modes.
 A comparison of Fourier transform, filter-diagonalisation method and the textbook analytic solution is plotted.
-In the second part, the ringdown analysis is used to search for terahertz resonances in experimental transmission water vapour.
+   * [ ] TODO In the second part, the ringdown analysis is used to search for terahertz resonances in experimental transmission water vapour.
  * [x]  `example_surface_plasmons/`, `plasmons.py` - an aperture in a thin metal sheet couples incident light to surface plasmons.
 If the film is surrounded by two media with similar index of refraction, circular interference pattern can be observed between the symmetric and antisymmetric plasmon modes.
 A different (hyperbolic) interference pattern can be obtained when the plasmons are coupled by two holes.
    * [ ] TODO add support for metal/diel substrate,
    * [ ] and try to show the sym-asym interference
  * [x]  `example_aperture_near-field_microscope/`
    * [x] detection of field behind the aperture, normalized against free reference